10 to 11:30 am

 Lisa Snyder will discuss the technology and research behind her rich computer reconstruction of the 1893 World Columbian Exposition’s White City.
 This combination allows interactive exploration of Chicago’s legendary exposition and unprecedented opportunities for teaching and learning.
 Using the model as illustration, Snyder will highlight both key features of the reconstruction and the archival resources that informed the project.

 Dr. Lisa M. Snyder, of UCLA’s Office of Information Technology and Institute for Digital Research and Education, is Director of Campus Research Initiatives, Acting Director of the Research Technology Group, and Manger of its GIS, Visualization, and Modeling Group.
 She holds a Master of Architectural History from the University of Virginia and a PhD in Architecture from UCLA.
-Currently, with funding from the National Endowment for the Humanities, Lisa is leading a team to develop VSim, a software interface that enables users to craft narratives in three-dimensional space and embed annotations and links to web content.
-Lisa uses this dynamic open-source software to present her reconstruction model of the 1893 World’s Columbian Exposition.
+Currently, with funding from the National Endowment for the Humanities, Dr. Snyder is leading a team to develop VSim, a software interface that enables users to craft narratives in three-dimensional space and embed annotations and links to web content.
+Dr. Snyder uses this dynamic open-source software to present her reconstruction model of the 1893 World’s Columbian Exposition.

 This event, funded by a grant from the Terra Foundation for American Art, is part of our programming in connection with the exhibition Pictures from an Exposition: Visualizing the 1893 World’s Fair.
 See it from September 28 to December 31, 2018, at the Newberry.

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

 Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees, then those on the wait list.
 If seats remain available, walk-ins will be admitted about five minutes before the event’s start.